MicrosoftDocs/bot-docs/articles/make-bots-smart.md

 Intelligent bots respond as if they can see the world as people see it.
 They discover information and extract knowledge from different sources to provide useful answers, and, best of all, they learn as they acquire more experience to continuously improve their capabilities.

-> [!TIP]
-> You can find comprehensive documentation of each product and their corresponding API references on the <a href="https://www.microsoft.com/cognitive-services/en-us/documentation" target="_blank">Cognitive Services documentation site</a>.

 ## Language understanding
 The interaction between users and bots is mostly free-form, so buts need to understand language naturally and contextually.
 The Cognitive Service Language APIs provide powerful language models to determine what users want, to identify concepts and entities in a given sentence, and ultimately to allow your bots to respond with the appropriate action.
 The five APIs support several text analytics capabilities, such as spell checking, sentiment detection, language modeling, and extraction of accurate and rich insights from text.